 Before we continue, we want to make sure you are getting the right coverage.
 Insurance coverage can vary depending on your needs.
 Homeowners insurance is for those who own a home.

 If you are the tenant of an apartment or house, you may need a renters insurance policy.
 If you own a condo, you may need a condo insurance policy.
 Renters insurance and condo insurance will ensure you meet the unique needs for each situation.

 Coverages that are included in a Landlord Insurance Policy:

 Dwelling (Coverage A)

-Dwelling coverage is the section of the policy that pays for damage to your home in the event of a covered loss.
-The amount you purchase should be enough to completely rebuild your home and attached structures (like an attached garage) in the event of a total loss – but should not include the value of the land.
-Note: Market Value or Assessed Value of your property should not to be used to determine the cost to rebuild.
+Dwelling coverage pays for damage to the home you rent out in the event of a covered loss.
+The amount you purchase should be enough to rebuild the house entirely, and attached structures (like an attached garage) in the event of a total loss – but should not include the value of the land.
+Note: Market Value or Assessed Value of your property should not be used to determine the cost to rebuild.
 These values are not good indicators of local building costs.
 Talk to your Bankers agent about how best to determine the cost to rebuild.

 Other Structures (Coverage B)

 Many properties have separate buildings such as sheds or fences.
 Other Structures coverage reimburses the costs associated with repair or replacement in the event of a covered loss.